merose/MakeyPiano/README.md

 The `shutdownSwitch.py` program was written by [an Instructables contributor](http://www.instructables.com/member/AndrewH7).
 See that file for his licensing information.

 Audio files were obtained from http://jetcityorange.com/musical-notes/ and http://www.audiocheck.net/blindtests_abspitch.php.
 Both sites indicate that the files may be freely used for noncommercial purposes.
 MP3 files were converted to WAV format using the online converter at http://audio.online-convert.com/convert-to-wav.
+The files from audiocheck.net were also converted to 16-bit samples using Audacity, as the original 24-bit samples were not playable from PyGame.